eb-backend/Week1_Day3/README.md

 # Node API 2 Guided Project Starter Code

+## Recap-
+* Learned how to use 3rd party middle ware, like morgan to extract info from users accessing api

+* We created a custom middleware that stops api access via Postman or Insomnia.

+* We extracted repetitive logger/middleware from the callback functions of the router calls.
+So now

+* We created a validate middleware

 Guided project starter code for **Node API 2** module.

 In this project we will learn how to create a very simple Web API using `Node.js` and `Express`, and cover how to use `Express Routers` to break up the application to make it more maintainable.